emotion-js/emotion/.changeset/sixty-balloons-build.md

 ---
 '@emotion/cache': minor
-'@emotion/sheet': minor
 ---

-Add insertionPoint option to the EmotionCache, to insert rules after the specified element.
+Added `insertionPoint` option to the `createCache`.
+It can be used to insert rules after the specified element.
+For example, to use it with the `CacheProvider` from `@emotion/react` you can do this:

 ```jsx
 const head = document.querySelector('head')